dbos-inc/dbos-transact-ts/packages/aws-s3-workflows/README.md

 It is often not convenient to send or retrieve large S3 object contents through DBOS; the client should exchange data directly with S3.
 S3 accomodates this use case very well, using a feature called ["presigned URLs"](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html).

-In these cases, the client can place a request to DBOS that produces a presigned GET / POST URL, which the client can use for a limited time and purpose for S3 access.
-A DBOS workflow takes care of making sure that table entries are cleaned up if the client does not finish writing files.
+In these cases, the client can place a request to DBOS that produces a presigned POST URL, which the client can use for a limited time and purpose for S3 access.
+The DBOS workflow takes care of making sure that table entries are cleaned up if the client does not finish writing files.

 The workflow interaction generally proceeds as follows: